 Most of the spiders we come across in our yards and homes are harmless to people.
-As long as you give spiders their space, they are not aggressive and will do their best to stay away from you!
 Spiders usually only bite when provoked.
-There are dangerous spiders living in Arizona; both the black widow and brown recluse have venom potent enough to trigger reactions in people.
-While neither species is typically life-threatening, being bitten by one does produce symptoms that a healthcare provider should manage.
+As long as you give spiders their space, they are not aggressive and will do their best to stay away from you.
+However, there are dangerous spiders living in Arizona; both the black widow and brown recluse have venom potent enough to trigger negative reactions in people.
+While neither species is typically life-threatening, being bitten by one does produce symptoms that a healthcare provider should take a look at.

 Why do I have a spider problem?

-The reason spiders are on your property is because it has food, shelter, and water that they and their insect prey can utilize.
-Properties with a lot of vegetation, gardens, and standing water are attractive to insects.
+The reason spiders are on your property is because it provides food, shelter, and water that they and their insect prey can utilize.
+Yards with a lot of vegetation, gardens, and standing water are attractive to insects.
 The more insect activity you have on your property, the more spiders you will see.

 Where will I find spiders?

 Spiders move indoors following their prey, moving through openings in your home’s exterior that they discover while crawling along its surface.
-Inside, they hide in dark, quiet areas like the corners of rooms, basements, closets, areas above cabinets, and under couches and other large pieces of furniture.
+Inside, they hide in dark, quiet areas like in basements, closets, and the corners of rooms, above cabinets, and under couches and other large pieces of furniture.

 Most people associate finding spider webs with a spider infestation, but it is important to note that not all spiders make webs.
 Just because you don’t see spider webs doesn’t mean your home is free of spiders!
-Many spiders create burrows instead of webs to rest in.
+Many spider species create burrows instead of webs.

 How do I get rid of spiders?

-The best way to protect your Phoenix area property from invading spiders is to partner with a professional.
+The best way to protect your Phoenix area property from a spider infestation is to partner with a professional.
 At Overson Pest Control, we can help you make spiders feel unwelcome on your property with the help of our effective pest control treatments.

-We care about our customers and are committed to solving pests problems no matter how big or small they may be!
-With our pest control services backed by a 100% guarantee and unlimited free re-services, you can trust that we will rid your property of spiders and help you prevent them from returning.
+We care about our customers and are committed to solving your pest problems, no matter how big or small they may be!
+With pest control services backed by a 100% guarantee and unlimited free re-services, you can trust that we'll rid your property of spiders and help prevent them from returning.

-To learn more about working together with our locally owned and operated pest control company and putting our quality pest control services into action, reach out to Overson Pest Control today!
+To learn more about getting started with spider control for your home, reach out to Overson Pest Control today!